dgarcialambda/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+The most significant difference between .forEach and .map is that map returns a new array of elements while in turn passing each element back to the callback.

 2. Explain the difference between a callback and a higher order function.

+A callback function is passed into another function as an argument, that is then invoked inside the outer function to complete some kind of action.

+A higher order function is a function that returns a function as opposed to a simple value.

 3. What is closure?

+A closure is where an inner function has access to the outer function's variables.
+A closure has three scope chains and access to it's own scope.
+Variables are defined between curly brackets and it has access to the outer function's variables.

 4. Describe the four rules of the 'this' keyword.

+Principle 1 (Window/Global Object Binding): when in the global scope the value of 'this' will be the window object.

+Principle 2 (Implicit Binding): whenever a preceding dot calls a function, the object before the dot is this.

+Principle 3 (New Binding): whenever a constructor function is used 'this' refers to the specific instance of the object that is created and returned by contructor function.

+Principle 4 (Explicit Binding): whenever we use javascript's call or apply method 'this' is explicity defined

 5. Why do we need super() in an extended class?

+super() function makie it trivial to bind our classes togther to achieve some simple oject inheritance. super() tells a parent constructor to be concerned with the child's atrributes and abstracts away.

 ### Task 1 - Project Set up